Innovation for Integration

 Organizations in the portfolio

-As of 2017 the Innovation for Integration program, Reach for Change provides incubator support to six organizations operating within the identified focus areas: Barnrättsbyrån, Kompis Ungdom, Mitt Livs Val, Right To Play, IT Guide and The Good Talents.
+Through the Innovation for Integration program, Reach for Change provides incubator support to six organizations operating within the identified focus areas: Barnrättsbyrån, Kompis Ungdom, Mitt Livs Val, Right To Play, IT Guide and The Good Talents.

 Barnrättsbyrån, founded by Elin Wernquist, supports unaccompanied minors with individual consultation on their social and legal rights.Read more